 log₂(X) is 3.3 × log10(X) (because 3.3 = 1/0.3)

-which are fine approximations for log10, but … you should know that the log() function in Excel and Javascript and C and Python and other programming languages use Natural log base e instead of Common log base 10.
+which is fine for log10, but … you should know that the log() function in Excel and Javascript and C and Python and other programming languages use Natural log base e instead of Common log base 10.
 Which normally doesn't matter at all, the results are the same if consistently using same base.
 However these numerical constants (of 0.3 and 3.3) will give the wrong answer unless using log10 (only due to the constants, because log10(2) = 0.30103 but loge(2) = 0.693147).
-So using 0.3 for loge(2) is simply wrong.
+So using 0.3 as loge(2) is simply wrong.
 So, in the programming languages (which all use loge), just use the log(X)/log(2) instead of 0.3.
-Or Javascript has Math.LN2 that returns loge(2), or also has a Math.log2 function or also a Math.log10 function.
+Or Javascript has Math.LN2 that returns loge(2), but also has a Math.log2 function or also a Math.log10 function.
 Just don't use 0.3 as loge(2) because that's wrong.

 Examples of log bases: